f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 Templates.
 Perform the following steps to complete this task:

 #.
-Click the :guilabel:`Runner` button at the top right of your Postman window.
+Click the :guilabel:`Runner` button at the top left of your Postman window.

 #.
 Select :menuselection:`F5 Programmability: Class 1 -->
    Lab 3.2 - Create a Declarative Service Catalog` folder.